return to Natural Dog Health Remedies

 • Pale gums (due to anemia)

-• An enlarged abdomen (when hemangiosarcoma occurs in the spleen, the tumor sometimes can get very large)
+• An enlarged swollen abdomen (when hemangiosarcoma occurs in the spleen, the tumor sometimes can get very large)

-Causes and Diagnosis of Canine Hemangiosarcoma
+Causes and Diagnosis

 Early diagnosis is made with regular X-rays or ultrasound examination of the chest and abdomen.

 If hemangiosacroma is suspected, further blood tests are made.
 Abdominal fluid is aspirated to check for the presence of blood due to internal bleeding.
+Biopsy may also be done for a proper diagnosis.

 Treatment for Canine Hemangiosarcoma

-The type of treatment (and prognosis) for hemangiosarcoma depends on the type and location of the tumor.
+Symptoms and Treatment for Canine hemangiosarcoma Treatment for hemangiosarcoma depends on the type and location of the tumor.

-Treatment of splenic, atrial, or subcutaneous hemangiosarcoma may involve surgical removal of the primary tumor, which usually provides dramatic results.
 However, before surgery is even considered, an ultrasound examination should be done to see if there are lesions in the organs of the chest and abdomen, in order to determine a prognosis.

-Natural Remedies for Canine Hemangiosarcoma
+I'm-Yunity for Canine Hemangiosarcoma

 References